nzewdie12/cloud-notes/02-linux-basics/commands.md

 - paste [file1] [file2] ... -> combines files based on lines
   -  paste -d':' -> uses ':' as the dilamitedf between the fields rather than tab
   -  paste -s -> displays the contents in a straight line
+-  column -t -s ':' ~/project/powers_list.txt -> -t means make it into a table, using  ':' as the delimiter.
+-  ln (-s: optional to make a symblic link) [original_file/dir] [link_file/dir]: this creates a hard/symbolic link. basicly points to the data in the origanal data.